 In the US alone, there are over 8,000,000 pet birds.
 They are the third most popular pet in that country.
 Photographing birds is a fun and enjoyable activity.
 Most birds have bright colors and will stay fairly still for you to photograph them.
 They are also usually perched high up in their cage so it is easy to achieve eye level with them.
 In this guide, we’ll discuss tips and tricks for photographing pet birds.

 Pet birds are most often put inside a cage to prevent them from flying away.
 The cage bars can get in the way when photographing pet birds.
 To overcome this challenge, simply step in closer to the cage.
 The closer you are to the pet bird, the more blurry everything else around it will become, including the cage bars.
 This is the solution when you are not able to take the pet bird out of the cage.
 If possible, try to position the pet bird on the further side of the cage, away from the cage bars closest to you.
 This will help blur out the cage bars between you and the pet bird.
 Using a telephoto lens such as the Canon EF 85mm f/1.4L IS USM lens can also help the photographer to isolate the bird with a shallow depth of field.
 The shallow depth of field will only render a small portion of the image in focus.
 The main point of focus should be on the pet bird’s eyes.
-The eyes of the subject is almost always the point where the eye naturally looks at in an image, so it should be in focus.
+The eyes of the subject are almost always the point where the eye naturally looks at in an image, so it should be in focus.

 Since birds usually live in cages, your options are somewhat limited in regards to composition.
 This doesn’t mean that it is impossible to create natural frames for your subject though.
 Look for a center perch in the birdcage and have the bird sit on there.
 Oftentimes you can use the birdcage itself as a frame for your scene.
 Look for different angles that you can position yourself in to get a better composition.
 Another option is to use props in the background to frame the subject, such as a large picture frame.
 When you are able to frame the subject, it helps put emphasis on the subject in a natural way.